-- If nothing happens, please continue to "Using the OneDrive Web Application".
+- If nothing happens, please continue to OneDrive in the Browser.

 - Go to StoutCloud available from logins.uwstout.edu.

-- Click on the App Launcher to location OneDrive.
+- Click on the App Launcher and then click on OneDrive.

 - In the menu above your OneDrive documents, click Sync.

-- There is a very cool option in OneDrive Desktop that will sync and backup your Desktop, Documents, and Pictures with OneDrive.
+- OneDrive Desktop will sync and backup your Desktop, Documents, and Pictures with OneDrive.
 This is an automatic sync that only requires to a quick setup.

 - Please see this article for instructions to turn on the "Protect My Files" feature: OneDrive Desktop (Windows 10): Protect My Files